The Amazon Fire TV stick HD is cheaper than ever for Prime Day

 The Independent's journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.
 Why trust us?

-The Amazon Fire TV stick HD is cheaper than ever for Prime Day
+Amazon Fire TV stick HD drops to lowest-ever price for Prime Day

 The four-day sale is now live, with savings on tech, home appliances and more